 The ISO CG2422 endorsement also modifies the CGL form to address:

-i) Reimbursing the insured, if the insurer is unable to pay on behalf in a particular country
+- Reimbursing the insured if the insurer is unable to pay on their behalf in a particular country

-iii) Making the ISO CGL policy form excess of any other insurance available.
+- Making the ISO CGL policy form excess of any other insurance available

-These additional modifications need to be carefully considered when operating in locations outside the US to ensure you comply with foreign local insurance requirements.
+Companies must carefully consider these modifications when operating outside of the United States, to ensure they comply with foreign local insurance requirements.

-1. Amending the coverage territory within each insurance policy impacted by those foreign operations; the other insurance policies in your insurance program should be examined and modified as necessary similar to our discussion above on the CGL policy;
+- Amending the coverage territory within each insurance policy impacted by those foreign operations; the other insurance policies in your insurance program should be examined and modified as necessary similar to our discussion above on the CGL policy

-2. Purchasing a standalone foreign insurance policy and include the necessary coverages needed to address exposures;
+- Purchasing a stand-alone foreign insurance policy and including the necessary coverages to address exposures

-3. Purchasing “local insurance policies” in the actual country where the foreign operations are conducted;
+- Purchasing “local insurance policies” in the country where the foreign operations are conducted

-4. A combination of all three of these options.
+- A combination of all three of these options

-Worldwide coverage is important to consider when you have employees traveling and/or working outside of the US or if you have operations or physical locations outside of the US.
-Just like in the US, businesses need to maintain insurance to protect employees, business assets, business relationships, and to help minimize the financial impact of uncovered claims.
+Worldwide coverage is important to consider when you have employees traveling or working outside of the United States and/or if you have operations or physical locations abroad.
+Just as domestically, companies must maintain insurance to protect employees, assets, and business relationships and to help minimize the financial impact of uncovered claims.

 For more information about how BCS can minimize your exposure to vendor risk, please contact us.
-BCS offers the protection you need, a process you can trust, and accuracy you can depend on.
+BCS provides the protection you need, a process you can trust, and accuracy you can depend on.